George Santos: Post-congressional career

 Within three days of his expulsion from Congress, Santos started offering personalized videos on the website Cameo.
 Steven Galanis, one of the co-founders of the website, said that Santos's videos represented one of "the best launches that [the website] ever had".
 It was noted that the videos could potentially earn him well over "the $174,000 salary he earned as a member of Congress".
 Senator John Fetterman spent $343 for a Cameo video from George Santos, as a prank against his colleague, Bob Menendez.

 Comedian Jimmy Kimmel paid for videos to see if "there's a line [that Santos] wouldn't cross".
 Kimmel aired some of the videos on his show, after which Santos demanded $20,000 for the right to broadcast, which Kimmel refused to pay.
 In response, Santos filed suit in February 2024 against Kimmel, ABC (Kimmel's employer), and the Walt Disney Company (ABC's owner) for $750,000, claiming that Kimmel intended to "ridicule" Santos.
 Six months later, a judge dismissed the suit, saying that Kimmel's actions constituted "political commentary and criticism," which is protected under the fair use doctrine.
 The Second Circuit Court of Appeals upheld the dismissal in September 2025.

 Santos announced in April 2024 that he would revive his Kitara drag persona for Cameo videos, promising to donate 20 percent of the proceeds to charity.
 The Tunnel to Towers Foundation, one of the charities to which Santos claimed proceeds from the Cameos would be donated, said he had not informed them of his plans prior to making his announcement.
 Two months later, Santos announced that he had started an OnlyFans account, but the account would not feature any sexual content and would rather be a behind-the-scenes look at his life and work.

 In December, Santos launched a podcast, Pants on Fire, with liberal cohost Naja Hall and him discussing various issues.
 The weekend before the first episode, a video was uploaded showing someone throwing coffee on Santos as he walked through Times Square.
 Santos later admitted the incident was staged to promote the podcast and that he had not intended for it to be uploaded.

+In August 2026, prediction market platform Kalshi permanently banned George Santos and fined him $71,356 for trading on contracts related to his attendance at the 2026 State of the Union address.